mandira-sawkar/mandira-sawkar.github.io/_pages/about.md

 - Multilingual NLP (My greatest desire is to bridge code and culture by breaking down language barriers.)
 - Machine Learning & AI (I’m obsessed with turning raw data into actionable insights!)
 - Big Data Pipelines (Ask me about PySpark or how I’m training a computer to “think.”)
-- Collaboration (Bringing people together is my superpower—whether it’s forging partnerships at educational fairs or building synergy across dev teams.)
+- Collaboration (Bringing people together is my superpower, whether it’s forging partnerships at educational fairs or building synergy across dev teams.)

 Projects
 ------